Nikon V3 Review

 The V3 also has a new Movie e-VR image stabilization system, which works similar to video editing software to subtly crop around the edges of the frame for a more stabilized image.
 However, unlike with software where you'd typically lose image resolution, you still keep the full 1,920 x 1,080 pixel resolution.
 And since the 1-series doesn't skip lines or columns when reading the sensor for video -- it reads 100% of the pixels within the 16:9 window and resamples to 1,920 x 1,080 after readout -- we expect e-VR to be very smooth.

-Additionally, thanks to the extra processing horsepower of the EXPEED 4A, the V3 is capable of simultaneous video recording and full-resolution still image capture without interrupting the video recording process.
+Additionally, thanks to the extra processing horsepower of the EXPEED 4A processor, the V3 is capable of simultaneous video recording and full-resolution still image capture without interrupting the video recording process.
 And, although not strictly a video recording mode, fans of timelapse video will be happy to hear that Nikon has brought over the built-in interval timer from their high-end DSLRs to the V3 for easier timelapse shooting without the need for extra equipment.

 Mini-DSLR?
 The Nikon V3 with DF-N1000 Electronic Viewfinder and the GR-N1010 Grip